 The "Bring Your Own Bag" also known as the BYOB campaign was launched on the 9th of March 2023.
 This project was funded by Tower Hamlets Community Fund to pilot one of the community actions voted for by locals.

 We worked with local schools and community groups to create a marketing campaign around the Chrisp Street Market, E14 area.
 The posters, stickers and signs invited local shoppers to ‘bring your own bag’ to reduce plastic pollution.
 We worked in partnership with market stallholders and local businesses to share the message and encourage positive change.

 Our food comes wrapped in plastics, grown in plastic and carried home in plastics.

 Our food systems are full of single-use plastics and we want to break this cycle.

 Plastics are toxic for our planet as they do not biodegrade, creating tonnes of plastic waste leading to the accumulation of microplastics in our water, soil and ultimately our food.

 Did you know 29% of plastic found in UK shops is either difficult or impossible to recycle*.

 The Power Of A Community

-We believe in giving power to the community to create their own food systems without having to rely on the highly polluting practices of larger food corporations, as an important step in the transition towards healthier and sustainable living for everyone.
-The aim is not only to teach about the havoc single use plastics wreak on our planet but also to share solutions to create a space where wisdom can be doled out and received in equal measure.
-Do you live in the poplar area and want to be involved or know any local low waste champions?
+We believe in giving power to the community to create their own food systems, without having to rely on the highly polluting practices of larger food corporations, as an important step in the transition towards healthier and sustainable living for everyone.
+The aim is not only to teach about the havoc that single-use plastics wreak on our planet but also to share solutions to create a space where wisdom can be offered and received in equal measure.
+Do you live in the Poplar area and want to be involved or know any local low-waste champions?

-Why not send us an email or dm us on Instagram or keep up to date by following our plastic free poplar facebook page.
+Why not send us an email or message us on Instagram?
+Keep up to date by following our Plastic Free Poplar facebook page.